 The next six or so weeks will be mega.
 Much like this fella, I’ll have my head down and focused on my work.
 The thing about a PhD is the same thing with any big project: you have to focus on one task at a time or you’ll easily overwhelm yourself.
 My helmet is down; my torch ignited.

 I have always felt – and will always feel – a connection to my home state of West Virginia.
 It’s very much an organic connection to the land; the mountains.
 Yet, the impetus for this connection is one of fate.
 As Ron Currie writes in Everything Matters!, who we end up taking out a mortgage with is largely an accident of geography and economics.
 It stands to reason that any children which result from such an accident stand a good chance of enjoying that same geography (and are almost guaranteed to share the economics).
 Indeed, I was born in Wood County, West Virginia, as my parents were, and as their parents were.
-My connection to the land is the product of another generational output of this cycle of destiny and yet this accidental origin of that connection does little to dilute the potency with which it perpetuates.
-I might have moved to Australia but I am what I am, and that’s West Virginian.1
+My connection to the land is the product of the latest generational output of this cycle of destiny and yet the accidental origin of that connection does little to dilute the potency with which it perpetuates.
+I might have migrated to Australia in 2009 but I am what I am, and that’s West Virginian.1

 McClanahan seems to wish either that West Virginia were some other place, or that his own accident of geography and economics had rendered him from some other place.
 Either way, there is a meaningful disconnect between what he is and what he wishes he was that seeps into this novel / memoir / journal.
 The feelings are real, and the prose that conveys those feelings is capable – in momentary heights – of breaking your heart (“I told her I was putting blankets in the trees for our children, so that no matter where they went – they would always be home.”), but the target is unclear.
 In this way it sometimes reads like a love letter to a girlfriend he can’t quite remember, or who maybe never existed, or who maybe he never really loved.

 None of this is problematic in a general way, of course.
 There is no right or wrong way to skin this particular cat.
 I wanted to like Crapalachia and I largely did.
 Stylistically it is memoir in the way that Frederick Exley’s A Fan’s Notes – one of my favorite books – is memoir.
 That is: it’s so exaggerated and fictionalized that it’s really closer to being a novel.
 Exley never shied from that fact (he declares the fictions at the outset) and neither does McClanahan (who uses an afterword to roll out an itemized list of the liberties he took).
-Were Crapalachia not about the place that geography and economics destined my soul to be forever linked to, I likely would love it without reservation.
+Were Crapalachia not about the place that geography and economics destined my soul to be forever linked to, I likely would love the book without reservation.
 But it is, and so reservations have manifested.

 Writing about your home is a tricky proposition.
 The many ways in which such an endeavor is fraught with peril have long made me reticent to write of West Virginia in any general way.
-I’ve always kept it personal, hoping that leaning explicitly and overtly on my own, very personal experience would render my depictions of the state unassailable by those who don’t share my perceptions.
+I’ve always kept it personal, hoping that leaning explicitly and overtly on my own, very individual experience would render my depictions of the state unassailable by those who don’t share my perceptions.
 The love-it-or-hate-it nature of the commentary around Crapalachia would seem to suggest that my fears are justified.

 The book initially popped up on my radar while I was reading up on Breece D’J Pancake.
 Pancake resented the way that West Virginia – also his home state – was depicted in popular writing, and he set about crafting stories that would correct this deficit of authenticity.
-By virtually all accounts, he succeeded, and his single published work (a collection of short stories) has developed something of a cult following among readers and writers (not unlike A Fan’s Notes).
+By virtually all accounts, he succeeded, and his single published work (a collection of short stories) has developed something of a cult following among readers and writers (not unlike the following A Fan’s Notes enjoys).
 Somewhere in the midst of reviewing this ongoing commentary, I saw Crapalachia put forward as a modern work that achieved the same authenticity that Pancake aimed to deliver.2

 So it was that I cracked the spine3 on Crapalachia under the influence of high expectations of authenticity… and the touchiness about my home state that is the birthright of all West Virginians.
 Both were ultimately activated.